 - Review the plan with Learners, stakeholders, and the person who will implement the finished design in the LMS.

 - Create a working prototype of the model in the LMS.
 Create the design using pages that are not visible to users.
 Individuals involved in the design and testing process can access the pages, but general users will not see the pages, thus avoiding problems with normal operations.
-You may want to designate a pilot group to review the design and provide feedback.
+You may designate a pilot group to review the design and provide feedback.

 - Closely monitor helpdesk feedback to verify that all implemented changes are working as expected.
 Celebrate!